asyrul21/reso-ui/README.md

 17. Confirmation Dialog now has `type` prop to either ask yes/no questions or just an 'OK' button.
 Prop `question` replaced with `header`

+18. Footer is now made more generic, in which you can pass children to render whatever you want.

 # To Be Reconstructed using library in Client

 1. Generic Modal for Popups that utilise libary components